sleeyax/pms-android/README.md

 **\<insert any PMS feature here\> is not working?!**

-For any issue unrelated to this app, please [report it here](https://github.com/sungshon/PimpMyStremio/issues).
+For any issue unrelated to this app, please [report it at the PMS repo](https://github.com/sungshon/PimpMyStremio/issues).

+**Something is wrong with the app!**

+Open an issue [here](https://github.com/sleeyax/pms-android/issues) describing what you expected to happen, what actually happened and optionally attach your application log file.
+Said log file can be found at `/sdcard/Android/data/com.androidjs.sleeyax.pms/files/log.txt`.

 ## Developers
 ### Setup